-The core question this incident raises is not whether Netanyahu's fear was justified, but why such a fear exists among some Israeli leaders.
-The argument can be made that this fear stems from a psychological projection—a belief that Palestinians, if they had the power, would act in a manner similar to how they perceive their own actions.
-This idea finds support in the statements of some former Israeli officials who have publicly reflected on what they might do if they were in the position of a Palestinian.
+The core question this incident raises is not whether Netanyahu's fear was justified, but why such a fear exists among some Israeli leaders and intellectuals.
+The argument can be made that this fear stems from a psychological projection --a belief that Palestinians, if they had the power, would act like they perceive their own actions.
+This idea finds support in the statements of many former Israeli officials who have publicly reflected on what they might do if they were in the position of a Palestinian.
 For instance, a former head of Israel's Internal Security Service (Shin Bet) once offered a hypothetical scenario of his own potential actions if he were born a Palestinian.
+Ehud Barak, Moshe Dayan, Benny Morris, and Binyamin Ben-Eliezer were known to have said something similar:

 This perspective challenges the conventional narrative.
 How can a state with a formidable military and technological advantage express such deep-seated fear of a population it holds a significant power advantage over?
 This paradox leads to a critical examination of Ze'ev Jabotinsky's "Iron Wall" theory.
 This doctrine posits that a strong, unassailable military presence is necessary to force Palestinians to accept the reality of a "Jewish state".